545659928/FPrimePrism/README.md

 # FPrimePrism

 ## Folder Structure
-* Video: demostration video
+* Video: demonstration video
-* Screenshot: Screenshots of the tool as appendix of the paper
+* Screenshot: Tool screenshots as an appendix to the paper
 * Artifacts: tool artifacts and replication resources